richgel999/uap_resources/README.md

 ##  Former Legislator Henry W. McElroy, Jr.'s Statement and Warning

 Here's Former New Hampshire Legislator Henry W. McElroy, Jr.'s [video recorded statement](https://www.youtube.com/watch?v=NNV8-k5UvpY&ab_channel=ufonotebook) made on 5/8/2010, on what he called the "visitor" situation, the Eisenhower 1954 meeting, etc. It was made in Fort Monroe, Virginia, around 10 minutes from Hampton, VA.
-The event didn't have much impact at the time, but there is a lot of public literature and information corroborating available his statements.
-There are also a lot of witnesses.
+The event didn't have much impact at the time, but there is a lot of public literature that helps corroborate his statements.
+There are also a lot of witnesses in history and their accounts are in the literature and books.

 Here's enough family background to research him on ancestry.com: "Henry Ward McElroy Jr.", B:2 Apr 1941 Hampton, Virginia.
 Beware his family tree is somewhat complex, and he was raised by his step father "Carl J. Holler" B:14 September 1924 Goldfield, Wright, Iowa, USA D:6 June 2009 Hampton, Hampton City, Virginia, not his biological father.
 His biological father was "Henry Ward McElroy Sr", B:26 October 1914 Cuba, Alabama, D:24 April 1983.
 The legislator was married twice (Quinter and Woodward).